View on GitHub

 Model Domain

-The overarching model code employs an object called the “Model Domain”.
-Here, all necessary model data are digitized and self-contained into a set of 5 Model Domain Components, including:
+The model code employs an object called the “Model Domain”, where all necessary model data are digitized and self-contained, including:

 1. Structure holds all the geometrical and topological constraints to grid cells, including the physical dimensions of cells and knowledge of where runoff is to be routed.